wanyuac/PAMmaker/README.md

 * [Python](https://www.python.org/) (versions 2 and 3 compatible)

 ### Subdirectories of code<a name = "Subdirectories"/>

-There are two subdirectories offering code for evaluating two characteristics of allele calls from SRST2, respectively:
+Subdirectory `utility` stores scripts used by pipeline `mk_allele_matrix.sh`.
+In addition, there are two subdirectories offering code for evaluating two characteristics of allele calls from SRST2, respectively:

 * `reliability`: scripts used for evaluating reliability of allele calls
 * `unicity`: scripts used for collecting evidence for identifying co-occurrence of alleles of the same gene in each sample